Tuesday, March 1, 2011

 An All-Star in 1975 (A's) and 1984 (Braves), he hit 164 homers in his career, but only 26 of those came as a Yankee.
 One, though, came in 1988 and was the 10,000th homer hit for the franchise.
 He also stole 312 bases, although his highest single-season total as a Yankee was 15.
 He's also remembered for having one of the longest necks in baseball history.
 He was the anti-Walt Williams.

 10. Elmer Miller, 1915-21.
-Somebody had to be the starting center fielder on the Yankees' first Pennant winner, right?
+Somebody had to be the starting center fielder on the Yankees' 1st Pennant winner, right?
 Actually... not that much of a somebody.
 He may have started all 8 games in the 1921 World Series that the Yankees lost to the Giants (that was the last time the Series was not a best-4-out-of-7), but he only made 270 plate appearances in the regular season.
-The rest of the team's center fielders that season aren't particularly noteworthy, not even Bodie.
+The rest of the team's center fielders that season aren't particularly noteworthy, not even Ping Bodie, the man who said, "I don't room with Babe Ruth, I room with his suitcase."
 But in that '21 Pennant season, Miller did bat .298.

 9. Roberto Kelly, 1987-92.
 He was the Yankees' starting center fielder from 1989 to '92, and was the best native of Panama to play for the Yankees until Mariano Rivera.
+(Rod Carew spent his teenage years in New York, but never played for the Yankees, or the Mets for that matter.)
 He hit 20 home runs with 69 RBIs in 1991 and made the All-Star Team in 1992.
 In 4 full seasons with the Yankees, he stole 151 bases.

 7. Mickey Rivers, 1976-79.
-The first Yankee center fielder I can remember – and, to my great shame, I totally forgot to include him when I first made out this list.
-My thanks to “Captain Paul” for pointing this out.
+The 1st Yankee center fielder I can remember – and, to my great shame, I totally forgot to include him when I first made out this list.
+My thanks to "Captain" Paul Louis for pointing this out.

 How could I forget Mick the Quick?
 Real name John Milton Rivers, named for the English poet, author of Paradise Lost.
-As the great sportswriter Roger Kahn, schooled in the classics at Erasmus Hall High School in Brooklyn and New York University, put it, Rivers might be the only man named for John Milton who has never heard of John Milton.
+As the great sportswriter Roger Kahn, schooled in the classics at Erasmus Hall High School in Brooklyn and New York University, put it, Rivers might be the only man named for John Milton who has never heard of Paradise Lost.

 In 1974 and '75, playing for the California Angels (as the Anaheim outfit was known at the time), he led the AL in triples.
 In '75, he stole 70 bases, still a record for any player for an L.A.-area-based team other than Maury Wills.
 The Yankees picked him up for the '76 season – which turned out to be his only All-Star season, and he was 3rd in the MVP voting behind teammate Thurman Munson and that bastard George Brett, with teammate Chris Chambliss 5th – and in his 3 full seasons in New York the Yankees won 3 Pennants and 2 World Series.